Professor Neil Mercer

 Effecting principled improvement in STEM education [epiSTEMe] (2008-2012)

 Funded by ESRC.
-With Prof. Christine Howe, Prof. Ken Ruthven & Dr Keith Taber.
+With Christine Howe, Ken Ruthven and Keith Taber.
 The epiSTEMe project is one of several ESRC funded projects designed to address concerns about uptake of STEM (Science, Technology, Engineering, Mathematics) courses through improving aspects of science and mathematics education at school level.
 The Cambridge based epiSTEMe project is designed to bring together a range of ideas and approaches well-established in the research literature, and show how they can be adopted in designing effective science and mathematics lessons at lower secondary school level that can engage and interest children in these subjects as well as lead to successful curriculum learning.

 Thinking Together